kendraio/kendraio-app/docs/workflow/blocks/actions.rst

 Actions
 =======

-Use the actions block to add a row of buttons for one or more sub-tasks.
+Use the Actions block to add a row of buttons for one or more sub-tasks.

 Default config
 --------------